jugeeya/UltimateTrainingModpack/README.md

 ##### Mash Toggles
 *Note:* Combine this with the shield toggles to force the CPU to perform options OoS when their shield is damaged!

+You can also use grab + dpad left to let the CPU mash in neutral, use grab + dpad right to stop

 ###### Airdodge
 CPUs will mash airdodge on the first frame out of hitstun.